-Only the United States and Germany have identified candidate locations for disposal of high-level waste, i.e., the Yucca Mountain site in Nevada and the Gorleben site in Germany1.
+Only the United States and Germany have identified candidate locations for disposal of highlevel waste, i.e., the Yucca Mountain site in Nevada and the Gorleben site in Germany.
 Other countries are, to varying degrees, engaged in technical evaluations of the potential suitability of indigenous geologic formations for disposal.
 Some nations, such as France, have several geologic formations, such as clay and granite, that might be used for disposal, and each alternative is being evaluated.
 Others, such as Canada, have focused on one type of geologic formation.
 (Canada is evaluating a crystalline rock formation in a setting with low seismic activity.)
 In addition, several countries, such as Canada and Sweden, have established underground research laboratories (URL's) and extended their research programs to include participation by other nations with similar candidate geologies.
-For example, the Swedish research facility is in a crystalline rock formation and its research program has included participation by Japan, Spain, Finland, Switzerland, the U.S.7, and Canada.
+For example, the Swedish research facility is in a crystalline rock formation and its research program has included participation by Japan, Spain, Finland, Switzerland, the U.S., and Canada.

-1 As will be discussed in Section 3.5.2, the suitability of the Gorleben site has been questioed by the new German government which was elected in 1998.
+&lt;sup>9 As will be discussed in Section 3.5.2, the suitability of the Gorleben site has been questioned by the new German government which was elected in 1998.

 The disposal strategies for all nations assume that waste isolation will be maintained by reliance on a combination of engineered and natural barriers between the emplaced waste and the environment.
 Currently, the United States is considering a potential repository site at Yucca Mountain, Nevada where the disposal facility would be located in an arid environment and wastes would be emplaced in an unsaturated geohydrologic regime.

-The geohydrologic features of the Yucca Mountain site allow potential to use a thermal loading strategy in which heat emissions can deter water from contacting waste packages for some period of time.
-This type of repository environment and disposal strategy is uniquely available to the Yucca Mountain site in comparison with other current national programs.
+The geohydrologic features of the Yucca Mountain site, and the fact that most of the spent fuel has not been reprocessed and is hot, allow the use of a thermal loading strategy in which heat emissions can deter water from contacting waste packages for an extended period of time.
+The combination makes Yucca Mountain unique in comparison with the options available in other parts of the world.